Divine-Jude/Python/README.md

 # My Python Journey

-This have been my journey so far in learning Python
+This have been my journey so far in learning Python learning all the basics